vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays all the line that do not contain pattern
+Script that displays all lines of the file